anthony-mills/raspberrypi-carputer/README.md

 * Install all of the required dependencies.
 * Edit line 36 & 37 of www/php/services.php replacing the values with your application keys for the [Here.com API](https://developer.here.com/plans/api/consumer-mapping) - Required for speed limit and weather information.
 * From the command line run the start.sh script to start a and instance of the internal PHP webserver on port 8000.
-* Open Chrome or Chromium and visit the location localhost:8000 to see the application.
-Keep in mind that it has been designed with the Raspberry Pi Offical touchscreen in mind i.e 800x600.
+* Open Chrome or Chromium and visit localhost:8000 to see the application.
+Keep in mind that it has been designed with the Raspberry Pi Official touch screen in mind i.e 800x468.

-# Running with out GPS
+# Running with out a GPS device

 GPS functionality can be tested without a GPS fix or even a GPS device.
-To enable testing mode edit line 24 of php/gps.php and change the value of the $testmode to a zero ( it would be more intuitive the other way around this script comes directly from the GPSD project in its current iteration though ).
+To enable the GPS testing mode edit line 24 of php/gps.php and change the value of the $testmode to a zero ( it would be more intuitive the other way around this script comes directly from the GPSD project in its current iteration though ).
 Editing the test JSON object starting at line 52 can also be useful when trying to test functionality for a specific location.

 # Credits